 - a.
 Applicant submits First Plat to Planning Department.
-This is to be received by the Planning Department at least forty-six (46) days prior to the Planning Board meeting, but not longer than six (6) months from the date of the Environmental Review Resources Department report. decision. - b.
-The Planning Department shall have 14 days from the date of submittal to notify the applicant if the First Plat contains detailed supporting information that is sufficient to allow for the review of the proposed subdivision under these regulations. - (1) If the Planning Department determines the information is not sufficient for review, the Department shall notify the applicant of the specific information that is required for review. - (2) The Planning Department shall take no further action on the First Plat until the applicant submits the required information. - (3) Once the applicant corrects the identified deficiencies, the applicant shall resubmit to the Planning Department at least forty-six (46) days prior to the next Planning Board meeting, and the Department shall have 14 days to review the information and notify the applicant that the information is sufficient for review. - b.(4) A determination that an application contains sufficient information for review as provided in this subsection (b) does not limit the ability of other county agencies, the Planning Board or the Board of Commissioners to request additional information during the review process. - c.
-Site visits.
-Before the Planning Board Meeting applicant to offer at least three days and times for site visits by the County staff, advisory boards, and elected officials.
+This is to be received by the Planning Department at least forty-six (46) days prior to the Planning Board meeting, but not longer than six (6) months from the date of the Environmental Resources Department report. - b.
+The Planning Department shall have 14 days from the date of submittal to notify the applicant if the First Plat contains detailed supporting information that is sufficient to allow for the review of the proposed subdivision under these regulations. - (1) If the Planning Department determines the information is not sufficient for review, the Department shall notify the applicant of the specific information that is required for review. - (2) The Planning Department shall take no further action on the First Plat until the applicant submits the required information. - (3) Once the applicant corrects the identified deficiencies, the applicant shall resubmit to the Planning Department at least forty-six (46) days prior to the next Planning Board meeting, and the Department shall have 14 days to review the information and notify the applicant that the information is sufficient for review. - (4) A determination that an application contains sufficient information for review as provided in this subsection (b) does not limit the ability of other county agencies, the Planning Board or the Board of Commissioners to request additional information during the review process. - c.
 Once the Planning Department has determined sufficiency, the applicant shall provide time(s) during at least two separate days for site visits by County staff, advisory board and elected officials.
 This shall not limit County staff from making additional site visits at other times. - d.
 The submittal is reviewed by the Technical Review Committee prior to the Planning Board meeting for comments and recommendations from other agencies, including the Chatham County Schools. - (1) The Planning Department may postpone review of the proposal by the Planning Board for one month prior to notification to the adjacent property owners. - (2) The Department shall notify the applicant within ten (10) days of the Technical Review Committee meeting of postponement. - e.
-The Planning Department shall notify the applicant and adjoining property owners of the Planning Board review pursuant to Section H below. - e.f.The Planning Department forwards the staff recommendation to the Planning Board and applicant. - d: Reviews and recommendations before Planning Board Meeting.
-County support staff review and make recommendations to the First Plat.
-These recommendations are collectively reviewed at an inter-departmental meeting (the Technical Review Committee) for conflicts.
-Any conflicts between recommendations are resolved at this meeting, and the recommendations go to the appropriate bodies (Environmental Review Board, Appearance Commission, and Chatham County School System).
-The staff recommendations along with the other bodies' recommendations are presented at the Planning Board meeting.
-Applicable County officials and groups to review the plans include: Environmental Health, Erosion Control; Public Works; Fire Marshal, Parks & Recreation, Sheriff; EMS; Historical Society; Wildlife Resources Commission; Natural Heritage Program; NC Office of State Archaeology.
-The applicant, Board of Commissioners or Planning Department may request review of the proposed subdivision by the Green Building Task Force and Chatham Appearance Commission.
+The Planning Department shall notify the applicant and adjoining property owners of the Planning Board review pursuant to Section H below. - f.
+The Planning Department forwards the staff recommendation to the Planning Board and applicant.

-4. Planning Board Review
+(4) Planning Board Review

 - a.
 The first Planning Board meeting shall include a Public Hearing to receive public comment on the proposed subdivision. - b.
 Following the Public Hearing, the Planning Board shall review the proposal, staff recommendation and public comments and indicate their recommendation for approval, disapproval or approval subject to modifications.
-If the Board recommends disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting. - c.
-The Planning Board shall have two (2) meetings in which to act on a proposal. - e.-Public hearing.
-Applicant presents First Plat.
-Planning Board hears public comment, along with staff presentation of results of the recommendations from Environmental Review Board, Board of Education, and Planning Department. - f.-Planning Board Meeting.-Planning Board reviews plans along with recommendations as noted above.
-The Chair of the Planning Board may postpone review of the application for one meeting.
-At the First Plat step, the Planning Board will review the plan and indicate their approval, disapproval, or approval subject to modifications.
-If the Planning Board recommend disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting.
+If the Board recommends disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting.

+c.
+The Planning Board shall have two (2) meetings in which to act on a proposal.

-5. Board of Commissioners Review
+(5) Board of Commissioners Review